brightzheng100/tekton-pipeline-example/README.md

 ![Tekton UI](/screenshots/tekton-ui.png)

 ## Triggers

-Until now we have seen how to create Tasks and Pipelines and run them manually.
+Until now we have seen how to create `Task`s and `Pipeline`s and run them manually.

-It's time to explore how to trigger it automatically using Triggers, based on some events.
+It's time to explore how to trigger it automatically using `Trigger`s, based on desired events.

 ### Set Up Triggers in `tekton-pipelines` namespace